2 officers killed in shootout in south Texas border town

 “We have lost two brave public servants who sought only to keep peace in our City,” McAllen Police Chief Victor Rodriguez told The (McAllen) Monitor.

-Olivarez said DPS sent troopers to secure the scene after the McAllen Police Department requested their assistance.
+Olivarez said DPS sent troopers to secure the scene after the McAllen Police Department asked them for assistance.
 He said his agency received a call about the incident around 4:30 p.m.

 Texas Attorney General Ken Paxton tweeted that his office will provide the McAllen Police Department with any help needed.